Grokzen/redis-py-cluster/README.md

 ## Dependencies & supported python versions

-- redis >= 2.9.1
+- redis >= 2.10.2
 - Cluster enabled redis servers.
 Only Redis 3.0 beta.7 and above is supported because of CLUSTER SLOTS command was introduced in that release.

-Current python support is

-- 2.7 + hiredis
+- Optional: hiredis >= 0.1.3

+Hiredis is tested and supported on all supported python versions.

+Supported python versions:

+- 2.7.x
+- 3.2.x
-- 3.2 + hiredis
+- 3.3.x
-- 3.3 + hiredis
+- 3.4.1+
-- 3.4.1 and higher + hiredis

 Python 3.4.0 do not not work with pubsub because of segfault issues (Same as redis-py has).
 If rediscluster is runned on 3.4.0 it will raise RuntimeError exception and exit.
+If you get this error locally when running tox, consider using `pyenv` to fix this problem.